DRNOAHBIOTECH/NeuroRG/README.md

 ```

 ## Data Availability
-Cropped image data and trained parameters are available in the form of numpy arrays on Zenodo (+ URL need to be added), and ownership of all data is explicitly stated to belong to DR.NOAHBIOTECH.
+Cropped image data and trained parameters are available in the form of numpy arrays on Zenodo (https://doi.org/10.5281/zenodo.10369052), and ownership of all data is explicitly stated to belong to DR.NOAHBIOTECH.